alexandersundstrom/pdftest/README.md

 Spring Boot REST API that generates PDF using two different JAVA APIs.

 #### Endpoints
 /pdfbox Creating an pdf using PDF Box from Apache.
-Contains information for a mocked person as well as a signature image
+/pdffop Creating an pdf using FOP from Apache.

 #### Tests
 PDFServiceTest - For PDFBox, we check that the text is present and